salaboy/opensource/README.md

 # Open Questions
+- Open Source and SaaS
   - How does Open Source Software relates to Cloud Services and Managed Solutions?
 Is it loosing relevance or importance from a competition point of view?
   - From a monetization point of view, how does the business model changes or adapts when Open Source software wants to be monetized as a SaaS offering
+  - Do you kill an open source community if you decide to focus on a SaaS product/service?
+- Gov Country Related
   - Which goverments promote Open Source actively?
 How does these programs looks like?

 # Get Started with Open Source